From Part 1, we setup our flower shop with Elementor Pro and Starter templates plugins. Here is the final result from Part 1.

 Design System (short explanation)

 It is useful for the content editor who needs to add the content and need to use the color and fonts from the site settings.
-For example, adding the heading title 1(H1), the content editor, can choose the preset heading title style from Global colors and Global fonts.
+For example, by adding the heading title 1(H1), the content editor, can choose the preset heading title style from Global colors and Global fonts.

 So design system is useful when you want to control the colors and fonts constantly across the site when the content editor adds or edits the content via Elementor.